quickwit-oss/tantivy/README.md

 # Tantivy

 **Tantivy** is a **text search engine library** written in rust.
+Without being exactly a port of Lucene in Rust, it is strongly inspired by Lucene's design.

-It also comes with a command-line CLI that can help you get an up and running search engine in minutes.
+You might also be interested in [tantivy-cli](https://github.com/fulmicoton/tantivy-cli) and its [tutorial](https://github.com/fulmicoton/tantivy-cli) that can help you get a search engine up and running in minutes.

 # Compiling